Linux-Is-Best/Firefox-Netscape/original-inspiration/Program Files/ReadMe.md

 Within many of those files were CSS files and image files (png, gif, etc.).
 They have been extracted, and their directors are labeled with the ending phrase --js

-While the files have been included in this repository for reference purposes, they will not be included in any current or future releases.
+While the install files "as is" have been included in this repository for reference purposes, they will not be included in any current or future releases.
 AOL (American Online) and their respected partners retain all rights.
 No warranty or guarantee of functionality is provided.